arrigonialberto86/funtime/transfer.md

 ### What is transfer learning?
 It is often difficult (and computationally very expensive) to reach the amount of data needed to train CNNs (which is in order of tens of thousands of images).
 Instead, it is common to pretrain a ConvNet on a very large dataset (e.g. ImageNet, which contains 1.2 million images with 1000 categories), and then use the ConvNet as a fixed feature extractor for the task of interest (Razavian et al., 2014)

+This means: take a ConvNet that has been pre-trained on ImageNet (a huge repository of images collected for this purpose), remove the last fully-connected layer (which as we have shown is specific for the task the network was trained for), then treat the rest of the ConvNet as a feature extractor for the new dataset.
+Once you extract the features for all images, train a classifier for the new dataset.

-The effectiveness of transfer learning is supported by a vast amount of evidence, and some recent (empirical) findings have spurred much interest in this methodology, as:
+The effectiveness of transfer learning is supported by a vast amount of evidence, and some recent (empirical) findings have spurred much interest in the methodology, as:
 - the transferability of features decreases as the distance between the base task and target task increases, but transferring features even from distant tasks can be better than using random features (Yosinski et al., 2014)
 - initializing a network with transferred features from almost any number of layers can produce a boost to generalization that lingers even after fine-tuning to the target dataset (Yosinski et al., 2014)